SartoxSoftware/Proxy/README.md

-# Proxy
+# Nano Proxy
-Nano's fast proxy checker!
+A fast proxy checker made in Java.

+**Made with IntelliJ IDEA 2020.3 and AdoptOpenJDK 11.**